ccarabine/payrollapp/docs/user_manual.md

 Enter the employee number

+- **Error handling:** *If the user has entered incorrectly, an error message will be displayed ‘Invalid employee number, please try again.’*

+    *Then the user will be prompted ‘Do you want to try again? type y or n :’*

+    *If no they will be taken back to the main menu*

-- **Error Handling:** *Validation will check if the employee number is in the google sheets employee detail sheet.*
+Validation will check if the employee number is in the google sheets employee detail sheet.

-There is additional validation to ensure there is an employee record already entered into google sheets employee payroll sheet to ensure we can amend the result
+There is additional validation to ensure there is an employee record already entered into employee payroll Google Sheet

 If no record is found ‘No payroll record found for xx in week wkxx, returning to main menu.’
 Will be displayed*

 Press any key to return to the display payroll menu